 Several of the built-in functions of the ADXL362 can trigger interrupts that alert the host processor of certain status conditions.
 Interrupts can be mapped to either (or both) of two interrupt pins (INT1, INT2).
 Both of these pins require internal FPGA pull-ups when used.
-For more details about the interrupts, see the ADXL362 datasheet available at: www.analog.com.
+For more details about the interrupts, see the ADXL362 datasheet.